CS50Green/My-Python-Projects/GUI Projects/1.My TODO Application/README.md

 Assalamualaikum World!

 This is my own version of TODO application.
 This is my Python project.
+Upload Date: (March 01, 2023)

 ---